osmoscraft/tundra/docs/RFC-20230820-link-editing-workflow.md

 3. As user moves cursor, the url portion will reflect the selected id
    a. escape key will completed remove the [](...) string
    b. enter key will confirm selection and move to title editing
-   c. ctrl + enter key will confirm selection of id but preserve search temrs as title for editing
+   c. ctrl + (shift) + enter key will confirm selection of id but preserve search temrs as title for editing
    d. holding ctrl could allow a preview of the selected title being the search terms
    e. when creating new, search terms will be used as title